sjbennett123/scottjbennett/content/toee/books/Correspondence.md

 ## 6

 ‘Brother Wormwood arrived safely with the package.
 You have pleased Her, Beautiful One.
 A token of Her gratitude is enclosed.
-His skills with the glass have not been exaggerated.’ (edited)
+His skills with the glass have not been exaggerated.’

 ## 7